 The most important thing is to focus on what your audience actually wants to read.
+Your school website design must bear those people in mind.
 The pointers and tips above will help you in the 'technical' side of writing readable school website content which will help with your website being found on the search engines.
-Butt he most important thing is to focus on what your audience actually wants to read.
+But the most important thing is to focus on what your audience actually wants to read.

 For further reading check out our Overview of fabulous school website content.

 Simply add your email and you'll get expert advice weekly, direct to your inbox.